mhmmdslmnfslnust/wordle-guesser/README.md

 - Statistics about remaining words and letter distribution
 - Copy results to clipboard for sharing
 - Simple, intuitive user interface with Tailwind CSS
-- Over 10,000 five-letter words built into the application
+- Over 14,000 five-letter words built into the application
 - Instant word filtering with efficient algorithms
-- Mobile-responsive design
+- Mobile-responsive design with touch-friendly controls

 ## Installation